aaronpk/XRay/README.md

 XRay uses the GitHub API to fetch GitHub URLs, which provides higher rate limits when used with authentication.
 You can pass a GitHub access token along with the request and XRay will use it when making requests to the API.

 * `github_access_token` - A GitHub access token

-#### Facebook Authentication

-XRay uses the Facebook API to fetch Facebook URLs.
-You can create a Facebook App on Facebooks developer website.

-* facebook_app_id - Your application's App ID
-* facebook_app_secret - Your application's App Secret

-At this moment, XRay is able to get it's own access token from those credentials.

 ### Error Response